Sonic the Hedgehog (TV series): Reception

 Sonic the Hedgehog ranked No. 9 for all of Saturday Morning with a 5.2 rating, an estimated 4.8 million viewers during its first season.

 Ian Flynn thought that Sonic the Hedgehog's story has too much attention on Princess Sally, giving Sonic the role of deus ex machina to deal with every episode's conflict.
 Also, he noted the show's "90's eco-awareness".

 The first season received an approval rating of 40% on review aggregator website Rotten Tomatoes, based on five reviews.
 Patrick Lee of The A.V.
 Club gave it a positive review, saying that "the show pushed its cartoon animal characters to the most dramatic places they could go without venturing into self-parody.
 Over the course of the series, the characters dealt with loss, romance, and death [...]
-The entire series successfully pulled off that sort of balancing act, and even 20 years later, it’s still a solid Saturday morning cartoon".
+The entire series successfully pulled off that sort of balancing act, and even 20 years later, it's still a solid Saturday morning cartoon".
 Mark Bozon of IGN criticized the show as dated, considering it "so bad, it's good."
-Writing for DVD Talk, Todd Douglass Jr. remarked that Sonic didn't stand the test of time.
+Writing for DVD Talk, Todd Douglass Jr. remarked that Sonic did not stand the test of time.
 Overall, he considered it to be of low quality, although he found the stories "Ultra Sonic" and "Blast to the Past" to be "the crème of the crop."

 Luke Owen of Flickering Myth felt Sonic aged better than is often supposed, praising its well-executed characterizations and treatment of war, although he considered Antoine to be "one of the worst characters committed to a cartoon series."
 GamesRadar listed the show as one of "the worst things to happen to Sonic."
 It criticized its plot and characters as "unwanted".
 The Escapist journalist Bob Chipman credited the series with providing a viably menacing take on Doctor Robotnik, and an engaging narrative.
-Bob Mackey of USgamer wrote that the cartoon's writing didn't live up to its intriguing premise.
+Bob Mackey of USgamer wrote that the cartoon's writing did not live up to its intriguing premise.
 In particular, he argued that the Antoine character perpetrated negative French stereotypes.

 Sonic co-creator Naoto Ohshima later stated that he is a fan of the series and its characters, and that he owns a promotional cel given to him by DiC Entertainment during the show's production.